Reckless Conduct Endangering Serious Injury

 What is the legal definition of Reckless Conduct Endangering Serious Injury?Conduct endangering persons

 A person who, without lawful excuse, recklessly engages in conduct that places or may place another person in danger of serious injury is guilty of an indictable offence.

 “Are you accused of recklessly causing serious injury?”

 LegislationThe legislation for this offence can be found on section 23 of Crimes Act 1958.

 Elements of the offenceIn essence, the Prosecution must show that the accused voluntarily engaged in a conduct which placed a person in danger of serious injury, and that the accused engaged in that conduct recklessly in that the accused foresaw, as a reasonable person would foresee, the conduct as placing another person in danger of serious injury.

-Defences to this can often be a factual dispute, a lack of intent, mental impairment, necessity, absence of recklessness, or self defence.
+What are some of the possible defences to Reckless Conduct Endangering Serious Injury?Defences to this can often be a factual dispute, a lack of intent, mental impairment, necessity, absence of recklessness, or self defence.